Game Features

 New Player Experience

-New players start in their chosen empire's protected home system with a basic mining ship.
+New players start in their chosen empire's protected home system.
 The starting area features:

 - ProtectionPolice drones in core systems